ahmadhady215-tech/ahmad-chess/PROJECT_SUMMARY.md

 5. **Test the application!**

 ### Soon
-1. Deploy to Vercel (see DEPLOYMENT.md)
+1. Deploy to production (see DEPLOYMENT.md)
 2. Add custom domain
 3. Configure Google OAuth
 4. Invite users to test